A complete how-to guide for learning languages from A1-C2

 What is your why?

-Finding your "WHY" is the most important and most overlooked aspect of language learning.
+Finding your "WHY" is the most important and most overlooked aspect of foreign language learning.

 Studying a language takes time.
 It took me 7 1/2 years to get to the C2 level in the Spanish language, so you need strong motivation to keep learning and studying over an extended period.